mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "You were the cause of your own suffering."

 "Yes.
 I lost my spouses and my kaln.
-When I found out that Lin had come to the Shadestead to be with me, I sobered up out of slavery and decided I would help those within my tribe to do the same thing.
+When I found out that Lin had come to Ulukoma to be with me, I sobered up out of slavery and decided I would help those within my tribe to do the same thing.
 It worked so well that I was able to create a tribe of my own, full of ex-addicts that swore to me the lives I had given back to them.
 My tribe became the largest and most powerful in the Shadestead.
 But, I was deposed...
 Lissa's tribe became dominant through manipulation.
 You saw firsthand what thi will do to get hae way.
 Lissa became possessive of some of my men and women and turned them against me.
 Setre fought on my behalf but I knew that it was best for me to leave."

 "Setre?
 Thi was with you?"

 "Yes. she had been a child slave in Holragi, toiling for hours to keep the iron furnaces hot.
 When she had grown to adulthood, she escaped from slavery and went to Shaki Harbor.
 She searched for a long time for a place to call home, but could never trust anyone enough to make a living.
-She came to the Shadestead on her own request, and discovered that her skills at protecting herself could be put to good use protecting me.
+She came to Ulukoma on her own request, and discovered that her skills at protecting herself could be put to good use protecting me.
 We became... close.
 Very close...
 But then Lissa came onto the scene, and she grew impatient with me and convinced that I should have taken her out hae before.
 When Lin and I were forced to leave, I promised her I would return one day.
 I taught her everything I knew, hoping she would keep the tradition.
 I asked old patients who had just come back what they knew about the Shadestead, and I learned that Lissa had come into power, and that my tribe was completely gone.
 When I heard from Lin that Set had captured you and was covered with Lissa's markings, I knew she had given up."

 "So everything you came back for is gone."